chaphalss/CV/index.md

 ## About Me

-Sean Purcell is a digital health humanist who works at UCSF>
+Sensen Lin is a Research specialist who works at UCSF.

 ## Research Interests